 Of course, these popularity-driven systems can change almost daily.
 What works today might not work tomorrow given the fast-paced tech environment.
 Despite these hazards, social media can be an incredibly effective way to get the word out about you, your books, and all your literary pursuits, and the holidays are a perfect time to put that plan into action.
 But remember this one tip: Don’t take on more than you can handle.
 If that means just having one social media profile, then that’s what you should do.
 I advise authors new to social media to pick one social media platform, conquer it, and then select another network.
 Find time to learn about one or two platforms your readers use and start posting information.

 Many of us feel the strain of social media overload, especially during December, but studies show that all the effort is worth it.
-Your readers are on social media: the latest Pew Research shows 74% of Internet users are active social media users.
+Your readers are on social media: recent Pew Research shows 74% of Internet users are active social media users.
 If you aren’t promoting on social media, you are missing potential opportunities.

 Chances are your audience will be on social media during the holidays, often taking part in several social activities when they shop online.
 They review products, look for gift ideas on Pinterest, seek product referrals from friends, and more.